French attacks cast uncomfortable spotlight on Brussels district

 Per capita, Belgium has contributed the highest number of foreign fighters to the war in Syria among European countries -- more than 300 by official estimates a year ago.

-Michel said Belgium's central position in Europe and its small size favored the movement of people "with hostile intent".
-But he insisted his center-right coalition, in power for a year, was tackling that.
+Michel said Belgium's central position in Europe and its small size favoured the movement of people "with hostile intent".
+But he insisted his centre-right coalition, in power for a year, was tackling that.

-The problem of young men returning radicalized, and with skills in handling automatic weapons remained, however, Michel said: "It's always possible to slip through the net."
+The problem of young men returning radicalised, and with skills in handling automatic weapons remained, however, Michel said: "It's always possible to slip through the net."

 Criticism of authorities in Brussels and Molenbeek reflects in part Belgium's deep political and linguistic divide between Dutch- and French-speaking communities.